chrisdavidmills/mdn-and-frameworks/README.md

 This way, we could also use the data in other places.
 We could populate MDN with useful framework content, but also use it to build say a set of React FAQ pages, which the community could work on to keep up-to-date.

+The experimental [MDN Stumptown project](https://github.com/mdn/stumptown-experiment) does a similar thing and then pulls together the pages using yaml and Python.
+Eventually my frameworks idea could be pulled into that.

 ## Next steps

 *  Interview web developers about framework content on MDN.